-As seen in the Sopranos, on Gotham Comedy Live AXSTV, and two appearances on nickmom Night Out.
+His other TV and film credits include the Sopranos, Gotham Comedy Live AXSTV, Live in Gotham VR, and two appearances on nickmom Night Out.
 When not currently headlining, Buddy can be seen opening for Joy Behar and was a frequent opener for Joan Rivers.
 He recently completed film work on American Brawler, Hospital Arrest, Blue Lives Matter, and Puppets.

 Buddy’s CD Happy Now? is available on 800 Pound Gorilla Records now listed in Pandora’s Million Spins Club.

 Dry Bar special: Still in the Driveway out now! www.drybarcomedy.com

 BUDDY FITZPATRICK, a native of Philadelphia, is currently a New York City club favorite sharing his comedy perspective.
 His act combines the skill of a great monologist with a physical style that brings his observations to life.
 At the age of 18, he left Philadelphia to pursue a career in the arts.
 He enrolled in the American Academy of Dramatic Arts in New York City and has never looked back.
 He went on tour with several theater companies starring in plays ranging from Shakespeare to Neil Simon.
 His comedy timing was always a bright spot in any production and with a little prodding he took the next 7step to the comedy club stage.
 Soon after, Buddy was a regular at all the prominent showcase clubs in New York City honing his craft night after night.
 The positive response to his work fueled his desire and has kept him very busy on the comedy circuit for the last 20 years.
 His act is made up of inventive material delivered in a self-assured style.